it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/defense_in_depth.rst

 Defense-in-Depth is a comprehensive information security approach in which a series of security mechanisms and controls are thoughtfully layered throughout your IT infrastructure to protect the confidentiality, integrity, and availability of that infrastructure and the data within.

-No individual mitigation can stop all cyber threats, so we increase security usign multiple security mechanisms to mitigate against a wide variety of threats while incorporating redundancy in the event one mechanism fails.
+No individual action can stop all cyber threats, so we increase security using multiple security mechanisms to mitigate against a wide variety of threats while incorporating redundancy in the event one mechanism fails.
 When successful, this approach significantly bolsters network security against many attack vectors.
 An effective defense-in-depth strategy typically includes the security best practices, tools, and policies in the graphic below, and can include many more depending on the maturity of the organization.

 .. figure:: /_static/CIS--Defense-in-Depth-Model--FULL.png
   :width: 90%